 Hepatitis B is usually transmitted through blood transfusions or sexual contact with an infected person.
 It can also be transmitted from mother to child during birth.

 Hepatitis B is a serious disease that can lead to cirrhosis or liver cancer.

 Hepatitis C is a virus that attacks the liver, leading to inflammation and cirrhosis over time.
 It is contracted by direct contact with infected blood, mostly through unsterile needles or syringes or needle-stick injuries in healthcare settings.

-Fruit juices and teas to help support your liver health.
+Fruit juices and tea help support your liver health.